Chukak/containers/docs/queue.md

 ```

 ## Get the first element
-To get the first element from the queue, use the `q_front` function, pass the pointer to the queue as the first argument.
+To get the first element of the queue, use the `q_front` function, pass the pointer to the queue as the first argument.
 Returns the pointer to the first element.
 ```c
 queue *q = q_create_queue();